flynnzac/ArticleML/README.md

 # Usage

-The `articleML` programs takes no arguments.
+The `articleML` programs takes the following arguments:

+- `n`: output "headless" HTML, i.e. without <html>, <body>, etc, tags.
+Useful for embedding output in another page.

 It reads from standard input and writes to standard output (i.e. it is a good Unix program).
 Like so:

 ```
 cat input.xml | articleml > output.html
 ```

-It may/will probably add styling options at some point, but this method will always work.

 # Syntax